-I am a Senior Member of the Technical Staff in the Multiphysics Simulation Technology
+I am a Principal Member of the Technical Staff in the Multiphysics Simulation Technology

 Department (Org.
 1444) at Sandia National Laboratories.
 My work focuses on the development,

 implementation, and application of multiscale, multiphysics modeling techniques for

 computational solid mechanics.
 I am currently neck deep in peridynamics.

 My interests span a number of interrelated areas, including mechanics, scientific

 computing, and visualization.
 I am a graduate of the University of Colorado at Boulder,

 where I earned BS, MS, and PhD degrees in Mechanical Engineering.
 Prior to joining Sandia, I